apigovau/api-descriptions/abs/DataApi.md

 **dataKey**

-The key section of the URL lets us tell the ABS API that we only want some subset of the available data.
+The dataKey section of the URL lets us tell the ABS API that we only want a subset of the available data.
 We do that by providing the values we want from each `dimension`, separated by the `.` character.
 You can think of the dimensions as the columns and rows of the table defined by the DSD.
 So, this is why we need to look at the DSD our dataflow is using.
-Firstly, we need to know what order the dimensions appear in the DSD, because that's the order we need to put them in the `key`.
+Firstly, we need to know what order the dimensions appear in the DSD, because that's the order we need to put them in the `dataKey`.
 Secondly, we need to know what values are available, and which ones correspond to the information I want to retrieve.

 Each of the dimensions in our dataflow's DSD is represented by a `codelist`.
 A codelist... lists... codes...
 So, we need to look at the DSD and see what order the dimensions are (and what they are) and then look at each of the codelists and work out what code corresponds to the information we want (remember, it's how much mid-strength beer each Australian drank in 2008).